9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 offset in bytes with `plusPtr`.
 We can even modify the value pointed to, using `poke`, and of course dereference a pointer yielding that which it points to, with `peek`.
-In the majority of circumstances, a Haskell programmer doesn\'t need to operate on pointers directly, but when they are needed these tools come in handy. #+END~NOTE~
+In the majority of circumstances, a Haskell programmer doesn't need to operate on pointers directly, but when they are needed these tools come in handy. #+END~NOTE~

 The question then is how to represent the abstract `pcre` pointer